swiftlang/swift-evolution/proposals/0329-clock-instant-date-duration.md

 ### Task

 The existing `Task` API has methods in which to sleep.
-These existing methods do not have any specified behavior of sleeping; however under the hood it uses a continuous clock on darwin and a suspending clock on linux.
+These existing methods do not have any specified behavior of sleeping; however under the hood it uses a continuous clock on Darwin and a suspending clock on Linux.

 The existing API for sleeping will be deprecated, and the existing deprecation will be updated accordingly to point to the new APIs.